nerdsnoward/Anoobie/README.md

 # Anoobie
 Anubisath Sentinel magic detect helper

+### Installation

+Download the addon, remove "-main" sufix form the downloaded directory name and place it under Interface/AddOns/

+### About

 When detect magic is used on a marked Anubisath Sentinel in AQ40, their ability is announced and displayed.

 Once all abilities are discovered, they are sorted based on the following kill priority (first on list = first to kill):